Smooth rollout for Rhode Island’s modernized DMV computer system

 Effective June 1, 2018, DXC U.S. Public Sector became part of Perspecta Inc.

 Rhode Island citizens are enjoying a new experience at the Division of Motor Vehicles (DMV) — shorter, quicker lines —thanks to the successful modernization of Rhode Island’s DMV computer system, which went live in July 2017.

 Because of the amount of data involved and high-profile of such projects, state DMV deployments can be very challenging, and Rhode Island's was no exception.
 This deployment ultimately achieved success through the combination of many factors, perhaps the most essential of which was the adoption of an agile development approach in favor of traditional linear development cycles.
 This meant that software development took place in shorter cycles among leaner cross-functional teams working collaboratively, leading to a much more interactive, hands-on approach.
-DXC Technology started by gathering requirements in batches, demonstrating solutions to the DMV as they were being built and making adjustments according to feedback.
+DXC U.S. Public Sector started by gathering requirements in batches, demonstrating solutions to the DMV as they were being built and making adjustments according to feedback.

 Additional factors to this project’s success include: